MetOffice/Vernier/documentation/Sphinx/index.rst

 Profiler Documentation
 ======================

-[name] is a caliper-based profiling tool for scientific code on HPC platforms.
+[name] is a calliper-based profiling tool for scientific code on HPC platforms.
 It was designed with the Unified Model and LFRic in mind, but may be utilised by any distributed memory C++ or Fortran projects.